Bathroom Cleaning Checklist

-- Run your toothbrush and soap holder through the dishwasher.
+- Run your toothbrush holder and soap holder through the dishwasher.

 - Soak a showerhead in vinegar to remove hard-water deposits and limescale.

 - Keep bathrooms cleaner, longer by keeping disinfectant wipes below the sink.
-Use disinfectant wipes to wipe down surfaces between cleanings.
+Use them to wipe down surfaces between cleanings.

 Help When You Need It